I recently migrated from my blog and some pictures didn’t make the move. So imagine pictures where captions are.

 This home and all its occupants watched as I grew up in a way even I didn’t think I could.

 It watched me become a single mom, take on a job and get a college degree.

-It was there for late night Taco Bell runs with my mom.
+It was there for a late-night Taco Bell run with my mom.